 Outreach at the College of Nursing is focused on meeting educational and service needs in the community beyond the walls of the school.
 The College of Nursing is geographically dispersed, and its outreach program connects with many local communities across Pennsylvania.
 Outreach includes service-learning projects in the community, credit courses, and programs for nursing continuing education.

-Spring 2015 Continuing Education Programs for Nurses
+Fall 2015 Continuing Education Programs for Nurses

 Online Degree Programs

 Health care is moving ahead; shouldn’t your career?
 As nursing becomes more complex, a bachelor of science degree in nursing can help move your career forward.
 Our RN to B.S. program builds and expands on the RN competencies needed to lead change and positively affect the health care industry.
 Earning a B.S. in Nursing degree can also properly prepare you to attend graduate school.